Connection and Recruitment

 back to top

-When a family hires me to find them the right fitting prep school, I begin by finding out their goals.
-Once I have the total profile of a player I will go through my database of schools and pick out ten that would be ideal for this particular player.
-I then rank them in order of which ones I think would be the right fit for the player.
-I then start reaching out the schools in this order.
-Once I have three to five schools interested in a player I connect each party.
+When a family hires me to find them the right fitting prep school, I begin by finding out the player’s goals.
+Once I have the total profile of a player I will go through my database of schools and pick out five to ten that would be ideal for this particular player.
+I then reach out to these school’s coaches on the player’s behalf.
+A player will eventually have between two to five schools interested in them.
+At this point, I discuss each option with the family and they decide which schools to apply to.

-At this point the coaches will recruit the player and tell them why their school is the right fit for them.
-A family will then fill out all the necessary applications and financial forms and ideally visit the school.
+A family will then complete all the necessary applications and financial aid forms.
+If they can they will ideally visit these schools.
 Once the acceptance letters come out on March 10th, families will be able to see which schools accepted them and the amount of scholarship they are awarded.
 Based on this, the family will decipher all the information they have gathered during the previous few months and make a decision.
 It could be based on the specific coach, the school’s culture, or the total tuition amount.
 It is up to each family to determine what school is right for them.
+Some prep schools have rolling admissions and can let a player know if they are accepted and at what price in a matter of weeks.

-Some families ask me which school their player should attend but I defer.
+Some families ask me which school I think their child should attend.
+I always defer on this question.
 If a player attends any of the schools I have connected them to, they will be in a position to have a successful experience at prep school.
 But I want the family to feel comfortable with the decision and take agency.
 The ideal position in my opinion is when a family has a tough decision to make between schools.
 That means they have great options to choose from!

 Do basketball players need to visit a school for a post-grad year?